AdrianPop/plans/readme.md

 # Laravel Plans
 Laravel Plans is a package for SaaS-like apps that need easy management over plans, features and event-driven updates on plans.
 If you plan selling your service with subscription, you're in the right place!

+# Why would you use that while there's Laravel Cashier?
+Cashier is a great subscription-like feature for your Laravel app.
+However, if you don't encounter problems while using an app, you don't know what to improve to it.

+Plans include features.
+A lot.
+Some of them are just permissions you can give to your users, some are just amounts of limits for that period of time.
+Think about permissions to use a certain feature, or a maximum amount of SMS you can give to your users to use per month.
+Cashier doesn't implement that.
+With Laravel Plans, yOu can track the usage and the remaining amounts for limited features, for example.
+Or implement your unlimited features that never expire throughout the subscription period.

+###  However, Laravel Plans doesn't include payment methods.
+But it's planned for v1.5.0.
+Stay tuned!

 # Installation
 Install the package:
 ```bash